 These are not things that a partner will necessarily intuit, so please, use your words!
 It is the only way to get across the information that will make your experience most enjoyable, and you deserve to enjoy every moment of a sex act you’re participating in.

 One Last Thing

 The ass is an equal opportunity orifice.
 We’ve all got one!
 But some of us have a special pleasure button up there: the prostate.
 Anyone with a penis can enjoy prostate play in addition to the other pleasures I’ve described here.
 Prostates are just like g-spots in how they respond to stimulation.
 They tend to like firm, rhythmic pressure (as with a rocking motion), with or without vibration.
-A “come hither” motion with a finger or two will also get the job done.
+A beckoning motion with a finger or two is a go-to move for many.

 The best toys for this are almost always curved and rigid, so I’d recommend hard materials like stone or glass.
 May I recommend the Pfun Plug by Njoy, a stunning stainless steel butt plug that’s designed for prostates but that all asses can appreciate!
 Y’all, I don’t even have a prostate and this is my favorite butt toy ever.
 Don’t miss it.